NewViewNewBeginning/project-01-CI/README.md

 * Footer is consistent on all pages.
 It has contact details on left side and social links on right side.
 Each link will open in a separate tab in a browser.

-## Home
+## Pages

 * ### Team History

-    * Portfolio includes an image on the left side and profession information on the right side.
-This section is consistent on all pages.
+    * Short text about history of the club with view on a new Satdium under it.

+* ### Players

+    * Gallery with some of the best players which played for Juventus.

-## Fanclub
+* ### Fanclub

-* Fanclub form is a main part on this site.
-User can apply by filling a form with name and email to receive all future informations about events and changes.
+    * User can apply by filling a form with name and email to receive all future informations about events and changes.
     Below a form there is a map with location of a fanclub meeting place.

 ##  Future implementations